 The variable ctxSet specifies the current context set and for its derivation the following applies.

-If n is equal to 15 or all previous syntax elements coeff_abs_level_greater1_flag[ pos ] with pos greater than n are derived to be equal to 0 instead of being explicitly parsed, the following applies.
+If this process is invoked for the first time for the current subset i, the following applies.

 The variable ctxSet is initialized as follows.

 If the current subset index i is equal to 0 or cIdx is greater than 0, the following applies.